What is ACH Payment Processing and How Does it Work?

 What is ACH Payment Processing?

-ACH payment processing is electronically making a bank transfer between the payer’s and the payee’s bank accounts through the Automated Clearing House network of U.S. financial institutions, regulated by Nacha.
-ACH payment processing is used for recurring payments and one-time payments instead of paper check, wire transfer, credit card, or debit card payment methods.
+ACH payment processing is the electronic transfer of funds between the payer’s and payee’s bank accounts via the Automated Clearing House network of U.S. financial institutions, administered by Nacha.
+ACH payment processing is used for both recurring and one-time payments, instead of paper checks, wire transfers, credit cards, or debit cards.

 The ACH payment method is a type of electronic funds transfer (EFT).

 Nacha was originally called the National Automated Clearing House Association.
-According to Nacha, “Nearly 27 billion ACH Network payments were made in 2020, valued at close to $62 trillion.”
+According to Nacha, “35.2 billion ACH Network payments were made in 2025, valued at $93 trillion.”

 The ACH network eliminates the need for paper checks.
 Instead, it processes two types of transactions: Direct Payments via ACH and Direct Deposits via ACH.